klausweinbauer/LEVEL/README.md

 # C2XLib

-C2XLib is a multiplatform (tested with Windows and Linux) C++ implementation for ETSI standardized communication protocols Co-operative Awareness Messages (CAM) and Decentralized Environmental Notification basic service Messages (DENM).
+C2XLib is a multiplatform (tested with Windows and Linux) C++ implementation for ETSI standardized communication protocols Co-operative Awareness Messages (CAM) and Decentralized Environmental Notification basic service Messages (DENM) with an Embedded Coder compatible Simulink API.
 These protocols are used for car to car and car to infrastructure communication.
 This implementation uses UDP as the transport layer and Basic-XER encoding rules, a human readable XML encoding.

 ## Setup